mastrof/MicrobeAgents.jl/docs/src/firststeps.md

 All the other subtypes of `AbstractMicrobe` work in a similar way, although they will have distinct default values and extra fields.
+Default values are typically assigned following the original implementation in the literature.

 ```@docs
 BrownBerg